uber-archive/idl/README.md

 ## The CLI

 The CLI is currently broken down into two commands:
- - `thrift-store` - CLI tool meant for end-users, but the publish command can also be run a continuous integration job when interface changes land in production (push-based publishing)
+ - `idl` - CLI tool meant for end-users, but the publish command can also be run a continuous integration job when interface changes land in production (push-based publishing)
- - `thrift-store-daemon` - daemonized process that can be configured to poll all service repositories for interface changes (pull-based publishing).
+ - `idl-daemon` - daemonized process that can be configured to poll all service repositories for interface changes (pull-based publishing).

-### `thrift-store`
+### `idl`

 As a developer I want to be able to talk to other services;
 To do this I need to find their Thrift interface definitions.

-The `thrift-store` CLI solves this need.
+The `idl` CLI solves this need.

-The `thrift-store` CLI tool has the following sub-commands:
+The `idl` CLI tool has the following sub-commands:
- - `thrift-store list` - List all available services published to the registry.
+ - `idl list` - List all available services published to the registry.
- - `thrift-store install <service-name>` - Fetch a particular service and "install" it in your project in a standard location.
+ - `idl install <service-name>` - Fetch a particular service and "install" it in your project in a standard location.
- - `thrift-store update` - Update all "installed" services to the most recent versions.
+ - `idl update` - Update all "installed" services to the most recent versions.
 Note: You cannot pick and choose which services to update.
 This is intentional.
- - `thrift-store publish` - Publish the Thrift IDL file for your service to the thrift registry repository.
+ - `idl publish` - Publish the Thrift IDL file for your service to the thrift registry repository.
 This command should set up to be automatically executed when a change to the service IDL lands on `master` or when that change on `master` is deployed to production.